 Since the reserve's inception, Jocotoco has been working to expand the reserve as desirable properties become available.
 The properties have been reforested with native tree species that had been cut down for cattle grazing — the main threat to the area.
 A second threat is lower precipitation resulting from the reduction in cloud cover due to deforestation.
 This causes species to migrate to wetter, higher elevations.
 We are therefore interested in securing higher elevation properties in expanding the reserve further.

 Buenaventura is located in an area with a key concentration of endemic biodiversity.
 The reserve is the only known location for several species of plants, and the last refuge for various animal species.
 In addition to the el oro parakeet, the enigmatic el oro tapaculo also depends on the Buenaventura Reserve for survival as does the Ecuadorian White-fronted Capuchin.
 Many of these species are not otherwise protected in Ecuador's already fairly extensive national system of protected areas.

 Table 1: Threatened vertebrate species found in Buenaventura Reserve, with IUCN RedList designation.

 Nototriton brodiei (one of the moss salamanders) Critically Endangered

-The key species at this reserve is the Andean Condor, which is an important cultural symbol for Ecuador.
-Cliffs within the reserve protect the largest population of Andean Condors north of Peru.
+The key species at this reserve is the Andean condor, which is an important cultural symbol for Ecuador.
+Cliffs within the reserve protect the largest population of Andean condors north of Peru.
 Between 30 and 40 condors roost and nest here, which represents more than 50% of Ecuador's total condor population.
-In the last 3 years, five young fledged from nests in Antisanilla.
+In the last three years, five young fledged from nests in Antisanilla.
 A small cattle herd is maintained in the reserve to provide food for the condors.